surma/surma.dev/content/things/rust-to-webassembly.md

 static ALLOCATOR: SimpleAllocator = SimpleAllocator::new();
 ```

-The `#[global_allocator]` declares a variable, whose type must implement the [`GlobalAlloc` trait][globalalloc], as the entity that manages the heap.
-The methods on the `GlobalAlloc` trait all use `&self`, so we have to use  `UnsafeCell` for interior mutability.
+The `#[global_allocator]` marks a global variable, whose type must implement the [`GlobalAlloc` trait][globalalloc], as the entity that manages the heap.
+The methods on the `GlobalAlloc` trait all use `&self`, so we have to use  interior mutability.
+I opted for `UnsafeCell` here.
 Using `UnsafeCell` makes our struct implicity `!Sync`, which Rust doesn’t allow for global static variables.
 That’s why we have to also manually implement the `Sync` trait to tell Rust that we know what we are doing.
 The reason the struct is marked as `#[repr(C)]` is solely so we can manually specify an alignment value.
 This way we can ensure that even the very first slot in our arena has an alignment of 32, which should satisfy most data structures.

 Now for the actual implementation of the `GlobalAlloc` trait: